appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ```
     appsody build
 ```
-This builds a container image for your application, using the name of your project as the "tag" (which is the name of the folder in which is resides).
+This builds a container image for your application, using the name of your project as the "tag" (which is the name of the folder in which it resides).
 One of the final lines of the output gives the name of the image, usually just above the running command outputs:
 ```
     Built docker image dev.local/nodejs-app
 ```